-The term "land use change" (LUC) is kept here in alignment with the GHGP's accounting guidance but is synonymous with "conversion" and "terrestrial ecosystem change".
+The term "land use change" (LUC) is kept here in alignment with the GHGP's accounting guidance but is synonymous with "conversion" and "terrestrial ecosystem change."

-To effectively set and achieve targets to end deforestation and conversion from operations and supply chains, companies must measure and account for LUC in credible and consistent ways.
+To effectively progress toward the achievement of targets to end deforestation and conversion from operations and supply chains, companies must measure and account for LUC in credible and consistent ways.
 This process is also key to accounting for LUC emissions in setting SBTi FLAG targets.
-After having completed the accounting exercise, companies will then use the SBTN Natural Lands Map to understand which portion of LUC constitutes conversion of natural ecosystems.
+After completing the accounting exercise, companies will then use the SBTN Natural Lands Map to understand which portion of LUC constitutes conversion of natural ecosystems.